texastribune/data-visuals-create/templates/__common__/README.md

 Pulls any raw assets that have been pushed to S3 back down to the project's `app/assets` directory.
 Good for ensuring you have the same files as anyone else who is working on the project.

+#### `npm run workspace:push`

+The `workspace` directory is for storing all of your analysis, production and raw data files.
+It's important to use this directory for these files (instead of `assets` or `data`) so we can keep them out of GitHub.
+This command will push the contents of the `workspace` directory to S3.

+#### `npm run workspace:pull`

+Pulls any `workspace` files that have been pushed to S3 back down to the project's local `workspace` directory.
+This is helpful for ensuring you're in sync with another developer.

 ## License

 MIT